sssink/dmlb-foraging/README.md

 More specifically, agents are placed in the grid world, and each is assigned a level vector (formerly a scalar level).
 Food is also randomly scattered, each having a level vector on its own.
 Agents can navigate the environment and can attempt to collect food placed next to them.
 The collection of food is successful only if the sum of the levels of the agents involved in loading meets or exceeds the food's level vector in each dimension.
 Finally, agents are awarded points based on the food's level vector and their contribution proportional to their level vector components.
 The figures below show two states of the game, one that requires cooperation, and one more competitive.

+The environment now supports dynamic food spawning with visibility delays.
+When initializing the environment, each food item is assigned a random spawn time between these two values (inclusive).
+This feature adds a new dimension to the environment, requiring agents to plan their actions based on both current and future food availability.

+Additionally, the environment now supports dynamic changes to food levels over time, including linear decay, exponential decay, and random fluctuations.
+This feature introduces temporal dynamics to the environment, requiring agents to adapt their strategies based on the changing value of food resources.

 While it may appear simple, this is a very challenging environment, requiring the cooperation of multiple agents while being competitive at the same time.
 In addition, the discount factor also necessitates speed for the maximisation of rewards.
 Each agent is only awarded points if it participates in the collection of food, and it has to balance between collecting low-levelled food on his own or cooperating in acquiring higher rewards.
 In situations with three or more agents, highly strategic decisions can be required, involving agents needing to choose with whom to cooperate.
 Another significant difficulty for RL algorithms is the sparsity of rewards, which causes slower learning.